kieran-ohara/vscode-gpus/README.md

 Network.
 Your hardware is not powerful enough and whilst you've heard great things about GPUs, there's simply no way you can cash out on a monster GPU.

-`mlenv` solves this issue by running an instance of the popular VSCode IDE on VMs hosted in the cloud.
+`vscode-gpus` solves this issue by running an instance of the popular VSCode IDE on VMs hosted in the cloud.
 Now you have the power to attach and unattach GPUs at will for a fraction of the cost when compared to buying one outright.